Kandru/cs2-map-modifiers/README.md

 ### client_cmds
 Executes client side commands on player join.

+### disable_team_intro
+Disables the team intro in competition mode (e.g. on map start or half-time team switch) when a map does not provide the team intro entities.
+When disabling this on a custom map without these entities there is a delay until players can buy.

-### move_to_spectator_on_join(_delay)
+### move_to_spectator_on_join
 Per default players that are connecting will join a team after 15 seconds even if they're AFK.
 This will provide the player with 14.9 seconds join time per default and move him to spectator if he did not choose a team yet.
-AFK players from the last map will not be AFK inside a team this way.
+AFK players from the last map will not be moved into a team with this feature.

-### remove_original_spawns
-Removes the original map-specific spawn points when each side has at least one custom spawn point.

-### statck_original_t_spawns / statck_original_ct_spawns (not implemented yet)
-Stacks another spawn point on each original map-specific spawn point.
-This doubles the spawn points.
-Make sure there is enough space above each spawn point.

-### t_spawns / ct_spawns
+### entities
-List of custom spawn points for each team.
-Includes an optional name, the origin (position) and the angle (looking direction of a player on spawn) of each spawn.
+List of entities to create or remove on round start.
+Can be spawn points as well as hostages or other stuff.

 ## Installation